los7key/garden/docs/about.md

 title: About
 description: About
 date: 2022-04-01
+Updated: 2022-06-19
-Last Updated: 2022-06-19
+Last Updated: 2023-08-05
 ---

 This page is a deeper dive into who my intended audience is.
 It's probably not very clear who this is for and that seems to vary from day to day.
 Sometimes I want to have a big following and get feedback, whether it's upvotes or comments, or something similar.
 However, I always want it to be for me.
 I want this garden to be my operating manual for when I am either unable to remember something or when I am awakened after some kind of reboot.[^1]

 I have a lot to say and nowhere to say it.
-Facebook steals your data and does terrible things with it.
-I went so far as to completely delete my account from Facebook back in 2017.
-I’m not a fan of Insta, Twitter, Snapchat, or pretty much any other social media.
-Reddit is my go-to for many things these days, but it’s not the appropriate place for a blog and I’m too lazy to have multiple accounts to keep things more anonymous there.
+In fact, I dislike social media so much, I won't link to any of them from here.
+But I will still say Facebook[^4] steals your data and does [terrible things](https://www.bbc.com/news/technology-46618582) with it.
+I went so far as to completely delete my account from Facebook in 2017.
+I’m not a fan of Insta, Twitter[^5], Snapchat, or pretty much any other social media.
+Reddit ~is~[^6] was my go-to for many things these days, but it’s not the appropriate place for a blog and I’m too lazy to have multiple accounts to keep things more anonymous there.
+I've been giving [Lemmy](https://join-lemmy.org/) (A federated Reddit alternative) a try, so far so good after about a month.

 So here we are.
 Just a blank slate with plenty of space and lots of things I want to say.
 No “friends”, likes, dislikes, or funny captions.[^2] I might never allow comments, and I haven't decided who I will share this site's connection with me.
 Maybe I'll keep it completely anonymous, but for now, it is what it is.